-When we create the text within the object, another thing to be careful about is proper punctuation and spacing.
-Just as in word processing, lack of attention to this can make the report look shabby and unprofessional.
+Also, when we create the text within the object, another thing to be careful about is proper punctuation and spacing.
+Because just as in word processing, lack of attention to this can make the report look shabby and unprofessional.

 Dragging the fields into the text object is not hard at all; it simply requires a little practice to make sure we let go the mouse button at just the right spot.
 Make sure of where your pointer is.
 If you miss, just undo or delete the field and try again.

-Don’t be surprised if you need to go back and forth between Design and Preview a few times to do some fine-tuning of the fields/text object situation.
+So don’t be surprised if you need to go back and forth between Design and Preview a few times to do some fine-tuning of the fields/text object situation.
 This is quite normal.
-In addition, remember that the fields within the text object(s) can and should be formatted to match the text around them.
+Additionally, remember that the fields within the text object(s) can and should be formatted to match the text around them.
 (Selecting by dragging across them, or double-clicking them, will do it.)
 Otherwise, again, the final result won’t be professional-looking.
 Mismatches are visually inconsistent, and can actually make the document harder to read.